 MALARIA – this is a blood parasite transmitted by mosquitoes that affects red blood cells.

 BLASTOCYSTIS HOMINIS – this is a very common microscopic parasitic organism that is found throughout the world.
 Infection is called blastocystosis or blasto.
-Symptoms include loose stools, diarrhea, abdominal pain, anal itching, weight loss and excessive gas.
+Symptoms include loose stools, diarrhoea, abdominal pain, anal itching, weight loss and excessive gas.
 They can remain in the intestines for weeks, months and YEARS.
 It is unknown at this time how blasto is transmitted.

 GIARDIA LAMBIA – They live in drinking water and are not affected by chlorine because of their hard outer shell.
-They cause severe stomach infections that are routinely misdiagnosed as the stomach flu, the stomach bug or a stomach virus with severe diarrhea and abdominal pain.
+They cause severe stomach infections that are routinely misdiagnosed as the stomach flu, the stomach bug or a stomach virus with severe diarrhoea and abdominal pain.
 The infection also causes gas and greasy stools that tend to float, fatigue, nausea, weight loss and dehydration.
 It is estimated that 50% of drinking water in the United States has the Giardia Lambia present.
 The symptoms show 1-2 weeks after infection and can last for 2-6 weeks.
 A giardia infection is very contagious.

 CRYPTOSPORIDIUM – this parasite comes from run off water from cattle farms.
 The infection is called Cryptosporidiosis – also known as crypto.
 This parasite is protected by an outer shell that allows it to survive outside the body for long periods of time.
 This shell also makes it resistant to disinfectants.
 They are ideal carriers for many of our autoimmune diseases.
 During the past 2 decades, crypto has become recognized as one of the most common causes of waterborne disease within humans in the United States.
 It may be found in drinking water and recreational water in EVERY REGION of the United States AND throughout the WORLD.
-The most common symptom of cryptosporidiosis is watery diarrhea.
+The most common symptom of cryptosporidiosis is watery diarrhoea.
 Other symptoms include dehydration, weight loss, stomach cramps and/or pain, fever, nausea and vomiting.
 Symptoms show 2-10 days after becoming infected and can last for 1-2 weeks.

 AMERICAN TRYPANOSOMIASIS – also called Chagas Disease is an infection caused by the parasite Trypanosoma cruzi.
 Worldwide, it is estimated that 16-18 million people are infected – of those, 50,000 will die each year.
 20%-30% of infected people will develop the most severe symptoms TEN to FORTY YEARS after the initial infection.
-These symptoms include cardiac problems ,swollen esophagus and/or swollen large bowel.
+These symptoms include cardiac problems ,swollen oesophagus and/or swollen large bowel.

 TUBERCULOSIS- this parasite lives in the white blood cells and kills over 3 million people per year.